Learn about the syntax to create and edit a formula in Smartsheet.

 Create and Edit Formulas in Smartsheet

 Use formulas to calculate numeric values or automate aspects of your sheet.
-You can create formulas, for example, to sum a range of expenses, or to check a box when a specific value is entered in a cell.
+You can create formulas, for example, to sum a range of expenses, or to check a box when a specific value is entered in a field.

 In this article: